-- Leaders will be able to show they are aware of the risks and potential dangers associated with travelling in both inland open water and moving water environments; - Leaders will show they have an understanding of simple solutions to common problems that they may encounter, whilst paddling in moderate inland conditions: - Leaders should demonstrate dynamic risk assessments for themselves and the group; - Leaders should carry a mobile phone and consider other methods of attracting attention such as Personal Location Beacon, Flares, LED Flares and VHF.
+- Leaders will be able to show they are aware and can plan for mitigation of the risks and potential dangers associated with travelling on inland open water; - Leaders will show they have an understanding of simple solutions to common problems that they may encounter, whilst paddling in inland open water conditions on a SUP; - Leaders should demonstrate dynamic risk assessments for themselves and the group; - Leaders should carry a mobile phone and consider other methods of attracting attention such as Personal Location Beacon.
 Leaders would need to rationalise why they have chosen to carry such equipment.